Skip to Content

 I need to drink a coffee.

-Avoir besoin can also be followed by just an infinitive and no noun.
+Avoir besoin can also be followed by an infinitive on its own, without a noun.

 Vous avez besoin de dormir.